MaxLaunay/armasset/readme.md

 	############################################################
 			#### Run the script ####
 	############################################################
-For an easy start, open a powershell session, move to your local project directory, and run the powershell script .\startup.ps1.
+For an easy start, open a powershell session, move to your local project directory, directory powershell, and run the powershell script .\startup.ps1.
 To execute the .\startup.ps1 script, you have to fill these parameters:

 	.\Startup.ps1 	-SubscriptionName 	<Your_SubscriptionName> `